MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/deploymentFAQ.md

 ## What is the minimum supported application and platform version?

-Application version 8.1 with platform update 20 is the minimum supported version.
+Application version 8.1 with Platform update 20 is the minimum supported version.

 ## What do I do if deployment fails?